Wilmington (937) 382-2347

 (513) 932-1606

-Plantar warts can be very uncomfortable.
-If you need your feet checked, contact Dr. Gerald Perelman from Ohio.
-Our doctor will assist you with all of your foot and ankle needs.
+Flatfoot is a condition many people suffer from.
+If you have flat feet, contact Dr. Gerald Perelman from Ohio.
+Our doctor will treat your foot and ankle needs.

 Symptoms